huooong/Genome-Assembly-and-QC/README.md

 The repository currently contains the following scripts and directories:
 - `0.
 Full Script`: A comprehensive pipeline script that automates the entire analysis workflow from raw Nanopore FASTQ files through to assembled and polished genomes.

-The following modular scripts allow you to run each data processing step independently, facilitating troubleshooting, customization, and iterative analysis:
+The following modular scripts allow you to run each data processing step independently:
 - `1.
-Basic Statistics`: Generate Basic sequencing statistics such as read counts, total bases, and average read length.
+Basic Statistics`: Generate basic sequencing statistics such as read counts, total bases, and average read length of each sample.
 - `2.
 NanoPlot`: Visualise sequence run quality using NanoPlot.
 - `3.
 Filtering`: Filter raw reads based on quality and length thresholds to improve assembly quality.
 - `4.
 Assembly`: Assemble filtered reads into draft genomes using Flye optimised for Nanopore data.